 Financial assistance is NOT available for guided independent study courses, Camp Adventure, or audited coursework.

-Online and ICN classes: Financial aid is available for online (semester-based) and ICN coursework, provided that the courses are scheduled to be completed within the standard semester (August-December, January-May, summer sessions).
+Online classes: Financial aid is available for online (semester-based) courses, provided that the courses are scheduled to be completed within the standard semester (August-December, January-May, summer sessions).
 Registration for online courses can be completed as normal class registration is done, unless otherwise noted in the schedule of classes.
 Online courses offered through UNI's Guided Independent Study (GIS) Program are not eligible for financial aid.

 2+2 programs: If you're thinking about changing jobs or careers, you can make a change AND stay in your home community.
 The UNI 2+2 program is for students who have family priorities and fixed job schedules.
 2+2 students take two years of classes at their local community college and the equivalent of two years of UNI courses taught by UNI faculty at the community college or via distance education classes.
 2+2 students earn a UNI bachelors degree.
 UNI partners with community colleges across Iowa to help educate students where they live.